TobyPDE/FRRN/README.md

 [Click here to watch our video](https://www.youtube.com/watch?v=PNzQ4PNZSzc).

 ## Important!
-We will release an updated codebase until the end of Februrary 2017.
+We will release an updated codebase on March 13th.
 The update will substantially speed up training by eliminating overly redundant forward passes and loading batches truly asynchronously via a dedicated C++ extension.
 If you're planning to train new models, I encourage you to wait for the update as it will significantly decrease your training time.

 Furthermore, we improved the bad logging solution that was bundled with the initial release.
 Now all logs are written to the same file.
 You get the new logging system by pulling the latest changes from the master branch.